shamemezahid/Jellal-s-Quest/README.md

+#### not so proud of what's done here tho, but at least it's honest work here ;_;
 # Jellal-s-Quest
 ## Summary
   The game is basically an endless runner game.
-A character named “Jellal”, a Japanese anime character runs through an open field while obstacles like ferocious Cactuses and
-Missiles come towards him.
+A character named “Jellal”, a Japanese anime character runs through an open field while obstacles like ferocious Cactuses and Missiles come towards him.
 He must avoid the obstacles by Jumping or crouching.
 The game starts with 0 points and the score value automatically increases every 250ms.
 For every obstacle avoided, the player will get 10 points.
 No points will be decreased if you get hit by an obstacle.
 For every obstacle not avoided, the player loses 1 of his life.
 Initially player has 10 lives and 100 seconds time.
 The objective is just entertainment through a mini-game.
 Our goal was to learn the basics and gain experience of software development through our very first project.

 ## Project Modules:

- ### GlobaVars.h :
+ ### GlobalVars.h :
   Contains all the global variables needed in all the functions and headers.
  ### Obstacle.h :
   Draws and drags the obstacles such as the cactuses and missiles.
 Also contains collision detection functions for all the obstacles.